PaulHaeberli/OptimalSequenceAlignment-1981/README.md

 I think others arrived at the same conclusion about the same time.

 This is an unpublished manuscript describing this method, along with Fortran code.

+This software was distributed by the  [Univerity of Wisconsin Genetics Computer Group in 1982](https://www.drugdiscoveryonline.com/doc/gcggenetics-computer-group-0001)